Teenage Drug Use: Statistics and Prevention

 Can Hair Follicle Drug Testing Identify Teenager Substance Abuse?

-Hair follicle testing is effective up to three months after an incident of drug abuse.
+Hair drug testing is effective up to three months after an incident of drug abuse.
 These tests are applicable in school settings, juvenile detention and rehab centers, or at home.
 If parents suspect their child has a drug addiction, they are legally permitted to acquire a hair sample and screen their child without consent.
 Positive test results are stored for three years in a confidential database, and results are only released to whoever signed the required Chain of Custody form.

 Hair is touted as one of the most effective specimens to drug test for several reasons: